-As always, be sure to check with each location before venturing out as hours may change due to COVID-19.
+As always, be sure to check with each location before venturing out as hours may change.

 1. Hike through foliage.
 See foliage up close and from the heights when you hike at Castle Craig & Hubbard Park in Meriden, Gillette Castle in East Haddam, the Mattabesett Blue Trail throughout Central Connecticut, and Talcott Mountain State Park in Simsbury.